EluciusFTW/CardGames/README.md

 This is very useful and increases performance in simulation scenarios where certain specific situations have to be recreated over and over.

 # CardGames.Poker
+This library utilizes the _French cards_ and proceeds to model Poker variants.
+It is not yet published as a package as it is not yet mature enough.

 ## Hands
-The library contains domain models for hands in: 5-card draw, Holdem, Omaha and Stud.
+The library contains domain models for hands in these poker disciplines:
+ - 5-card draw
+ - Holdem
+ - Omaha
+ - Stud

 The Holdem and Omaha hands derive from a more generic hand model called `CommunityCardsHand`, which can be used to model any kind of community card hand (any number of community cards, any number of hole cards, any requirement how many of them have to be used for a hand, and how many must at least be used.
 So in these parameters, a Holdem hand is (3-5, 2, 0, 2) and a Omaha hand (3-5, 4, 2, 2)).
 So using this as a basis, it is easy to implement, e.g., 5-card PLO and other lesser known variants.